AdrianMEvans/Burger-Logger-App/README.md

 ## Installation
 The Application does not need to be installed as it is deployed on the web.
-It can be viewed here.
+It can be viewed _[here](https://cryptic-savannah-68939.herokuapp.com/)_.

 ## Usage
 Enter the type of Burger.
 Burger is added to list of Burgers to be eaten.
 Two options are available EAT or DELETE the burger.
 If user selects EAT the burger moves to next colums that shows all burgers that have been devoured.
 If user selects DELETE the burger gets removed from the list.
 Burgers that have been eaten is under a column for burgers devoured.
 User has the option to DELETE or leave the burger on that list.